Azure/bicep/docs/tutorial/01-simple-template.md

 ## Add variables and outputs

-I can also add `variables` for storing values or complex expressions, and emit `outputs` to be passed to a script or another bicep file:
+I can also add `variables` for storing values or complex expressions, and emit `outputs` to be passed to a script or another Bicep file:

 ```
 param location string = 'eastus'